-The hearing aid is a small electronic device which is place in or around your ear.
+The hearing aid is a small electronic device which is placed in or around your ear.
 The device makes sounds louder and therefore clearer to the person wearing the hearing aid.
-Hearing Aids can therefore help those with poor hearing to communicate better with their loved ones, whether they’re in a quiet or loud environment.
+Hearing Aids can therefore help those with poor hearing to communicate better with their loved ones, whether they're in a quiet or loud environment.

 Hearing aids are made-up of a microphone, amplifier and speaker.
 The device will receive sound through the microphone, which then converts the sound waves to electrical signals and sends them through to the amplifier.
-It is this part of the device which then increases the power of the signals and send them to ear, via the the speaker.
+It is this part of the device which then increases the power of the signals and sends them to ear, via the the speaker.